marikgoldstein/video_interpolants/README.md

 ```
 python -m torch.distributed.run --standalone --nnodes=1 --nproc_per_node=${GPUS}"
 ```
+The differences usually only surface between whether the newer version can find the libraries in your virtual env if yoy use one.
-Using whichever works for you, you can run (overfitting on a batch using our interpolant)
+Using whichever torch run command works for you, you can run (overfitting on a batch using our interpolant)
 ```
 [ddp stuff] main.py --overfit batch --smoke_test 0 --check_nans 0 --interpolant_type ours"
 ```